DM-GY-6063-2024F-B-zb656/midterm/README.md

 -Made the hill masks by creating the hills thru ellipses and triangles to get the angles I wanted and then making those into transparent masks.
 I have the masking itself working, but I'm not satisfied with the pictures yet.

+- Instead of rock shape, I just added the image of a rock.
+Seemed easier.

 TO-DO:
 1. Make rock into a mask and add the rock image.